 This is a guide for installing Raspberry Pi OS Lite on the Compute Module 4.
-For my working computer, I use Ubuntu 20, installed on a virtual machine.
+As a work computer, I use Ubuntu 20, installed in a virtual machine.

-This is a guide for cross-compiling Qt 5.15.2 for Raspberry Pi 4 and installing it on Compute Module 4.
-It is an update to my blog post Qt on the Raspberry Pi 4, with the difference that this time I am using Raspberry Pi OS Lite.
+This is a guide for cross-compiling Qt 5.15.2 for Raspberry Pi 4 and installing it on the Compute Module 4.
+It's an update to my blog post Qt on the Raspberry Pi 4, with the difference that this time I'm using Raspberry Pi OS Lite.

-This is a guide for configuring Qt Creator in order to be able to use cross-compiled Qt libraries for the Raspberry Pi 4 and create applications for the Raspberry.
+This is a guide for configuring the Qt-Creator to use cross-compiled Qt libraries for the Raspberry Pi 4 and to create applications for the Raspberry.

-Frequent writing or overwriting of data negatively affects the lifespan of an SD card.
+Due to the frequent writing or overwriting of data, the lifespan of an SD card is affected.